SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 # Chapter 20: The Guide

 The column formed up in the gray dawn light.
 Officers, soldiers, the Pima scouts.
-More men arrived as I waited—the main force, converging from different directions.
+More men arrived as I waited, the main force, converging from different directions.

 The scout pulled me to the front.
 "Walk," he said in Yavapai.
-"Show the way.
-No tricks.
-Or die."
+"Show the way."

 I walked.